Concerning philosophy by school, by behavior, by implication or as a meme.

 Imagine if dogs had competing societies.
 They would totally relate to the idea”I’ll build a wall!”.
 Some would say “We need to do a lot more barking!” & some would say “We should all just roll in fish TOGETHER”.
 They would glamorize alphas and make fun of betas and deltas.
 They would make inappropriate “racist” statements about cats.
 And all of their damn Facebook comments would be about how “somedoggy” was or was not a good boy.

-Scientists have been explaining for a number of years that race as people think of it doesn’t exist.
-What we think of as race is just a moment’s snapshot of human traits, reinforced by locality, conditions and culture.
-Traits that are selected for over time till they have a general sort of look.
-These traits are as changeable as a cloud over time.
-That time would be generations long in human terms but the enormous human genome can supply as much variety as people decide they want (to mate with).
+Scientists have been explaining for years that race, as people think of it, doesn’t exist.
+What we think of as race is just a single frame from a movie of human traits, determined by locality, conditions, and culture.
+These are traits that are selected for by a group over time until they share many common points.
+These traits could be as changeable as a cloud over time.
+The time required would be generations long but our enormous human genome could supply as much variety as people want (to mate with).
 The group usually doesn’t change though, and continuity is the default.
 Why?

 Culture creates a matrix of behaviors, styles, and preferences.
 It describes beauty and what makes a good man or woman.
-The phenotypes of people in a given culture probably have something to do with cultural preferences and styles.
+The phenotypes of people in a given culture are not coincidental, they are part of the culture.
 It’s like studying nature/nurture within a single family, how do you know where one leaves off and the other begins?
-People initiate the culture and then to a degree, the culture maintains a certain style of people…that maintain the culture!
+People initiate the culture, but then the culture generates and maintains a particular style of people…who then maintain the culture!
 It is a chicken and egg cycle. the people shape the culture but no more than the culture shapes the people.

-We all have a culture and we all feel stressed when placed in one that does things very differently.
+We all feel stressed when placed in another culture that does things very differently.
 That culture is not wrong for being different and we are not wrong for feeling stressed.
 If you’ve been lifted out of your Monopoly game and dropped into a game of “Hey, that’s my fish!” or “Twister”, you won’t be feeling quite yourself…literally.
-You have stepped outside yourself…you are a molecule of your own culture, far from home.
-This is why “travel is so broadening” it is basic brain stretching and it can feel good or horrible depending on the various players.
+You have stepped outside yourself…you are an isolated molecule of your own culture, drifting in the wind far from home.
+This is why “travel is broadening” it is basic brain stretching and it can feel good or horrible, depending.